debabratamishra/debabratamishra/README.md

 ### Hi there 👋 I'm a Machine Learning Research Engineer
 - I studied MS in Artificial Intelligence at Monash University, Australia
-- I have 6 years of experience working with classical Machine Learining, Deep Learning and Reinforcement Learning
+- I have 6 years of experience working with Machine Learining, Deep Learning and Reinforcement Learning algorithms and turning them into real-world solutions
 - I currently work at National Acoustic Laboratories in Sydney
 - Previously, I have worked at Monash University, Capillary Technologies and Tata Consultancy Services
 - Websites : [Hello World 🌎](https://debabratamishra.github.io/)